Lake Mountain Lookout Complex

-The Lake Mountain Lookout Complex is a 49-foot tall lookout tower erected in 1926 approximately 20 miles east of Lakeside, Arizona.
+The Lake Mountain Lookout Complex is a 49-foot tall lookout tower erected in 1926 approximately 20 miles (32 kilometres) east of Lakeside, Arizona.
 It overlooks a portion of the Apache-Sitgreaves National Forest.
 The lookout was staffed by a forest ranger who was stationed at the nearby Los Burros Ranger Station, from which they would ride out to the lookout each day.
-The tower was constructed atop Lake Mountain, at the 8250 foot elevation, by the Aermotor Windmill Company.
+The tower was constructed atop Lake Mountain, at the 8,250 foot elevation, by the Aermotor Windmill Company.